marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     - Though in this example, every book corresponds to a single file, that's mostly a reflection of how we received the data rather than anything inherent to the analysis
       - We could also have, for whatever reason, received each book in multiple files split into chapters or at a maximum size
       - In that case, the word counting process would gather across multiple files
-    - The practical implementation of scatter gather processes is therefore often highly dependent on the organization of the input data within and between files as well as the computational requirements of each "atom" of work
+    - The practical implementation of scatter gather processes is therefore often highly dependent on the organization of the input data within and between files, how the "atoms" of work are conceptualized, and the computational requirements of those "atoms"
+      - Footnote: The computational requirements of an atom of work can be a key factor of its definition!
       - As a result, it's impossible to make generalizations about the best way of splitting work in pipelines, and in practice these decisions will depend on a mixture of design and engineering considerations
     - By the way, for the bioinformaticians out there, if all this seems completely unrelated to anything in the real-world, mentally swap "counting words" with "mapping reads," "books" with "samples," and "genres" with "experimental condition"